The Wish (Introduction) [Springsteen on Broadway]

 Doin' what has to be done day after day,

-We have a place here that we have earned,
+we have a place here that we have earned,

-And we have a reason to open our eyes at the break of each day
+and we have a reason to open our eyes at the break of each day

-Nd breathe in a life that's steady and good.
+nd breathe in a life that's steady and good.

 My mom was truthfulness, consistency, good humor, professionalism, grace, kindness, optimism, civility, fairness, pride in yourself, responsibility, love, faith in your family,